wangchengww/Tillandsia-compgenomics/4. Gene_TE_content/README.md

 The circular figures showing per-scaffold genic and repetitive content were made using circlize in R with the script `Visualize_Genic_TE_content_circlize.R`.

+# In detail analysis of repetitive content

+See

 # Calculating per scaffold genic / repetitive content ratios

 Since visually it is clear that TE content is larger in T. leiboldiana, I decided to compute genic-to-repetitive content ratios for each contig for both species, to have a numeric comparison.